theodric/pastebin/OverlordPro/README.md

 ...that causes E3D V6 hotends to make a hard ball of filament that jams the nozzle/heatbreak and requires disassembly and cutting off the ball *before each and every print.* "RepRap (Marlin/Sprinter)" allows us to specify our own start and end GCODE, mitigating this issue.
 I start by moving the nozzle to the X tower and squirting out some filament, and end by killing the unnecessary retracts.

-Here are the blocks I am successfully using with my OLP (original/Kickstarter) 12V heater + E3D V6.
+Here are the blocks I am successfully using with my OLP (original/Kickstarter) with 12V heater + E3D V6/DreamMaker hybrid hotend.

 start.gcode
 ```